EmotionEngineer/rune/README.md

 feature_names = load_wine().feature_names
 scaler = StandardScaler().fit(X_raw)
 X = scaler.transform(X_raw)
+# For ratio-based models, ensure data is positive if necessary
+# For this example, we use the default 'difference' interaction

 # 2. Define and train a PrototypeRuneNet model (training loop omitted for brevity)
 model = PrototypeRuneNet(